Druspect/druspect/README.md

 # Hello World! 👋

 I'm Druspect—a System Analyst, budding entrepreneur, and passionate learner.
-I am currently diving deep into the realms of Computer Science and AI.
+I am currently diving deep into the realms of Computer Science and AI via a Master's Degree.

 ## About Me 🚀